 During the year ended December 31, 2022, the Association received a contribution of \$1,000,000 with \$666,666 conditioned upon raising matching contributions for the Association's youth swim programs.
-Under the terms of the grant, if conditions are met, the Association will receive \$333,333 in 2023 and \$333,333 in 2024.
-The Association met the conditions for 2023 and recognized revenue of \$333,333.
+Under the terms of the grant, if conditions are met, the Association would receive \$333,333 in 2023 and \$333,333 in 2024.
+The Association met the conditions for 2023 and 2024 and recognized revenue of \$333,333 in each year.

 Conditional contributions are also received from federal and nonfederal sources and revenue is conditioned upon the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when the Association has incurred expenditures in compliance with specific contract or grant provisions.
-The amount pledged through conditional contributions not yet recognized as revenue is approximately \$217,000 at December 31, 2023.
+There were no amounts pledged through conditional contributions not yet recognized as revenue at December 31, 2024.